magento/magento2-functional-testing-framework/docs/test/actions.md

 ## Actions specifying HTML values

-To use HTML in actions you must encode the HTML string using a tool.
-We recommend [CyberChef](https://gchq.github.io/CyberChef/#recipe=To_HTML_Entity(false,'Numeric%20entities')).
-Using CyberChef or a similar tool is easy.
-You just need to enter in your HTML string, copy the encoded result, and paste that value into your MFTF test.
+To use HTML in actions you must encode the HTML string.
+We recommend using [CyberChef](https://gchq.github.io/CyberChef/#recipe=To_HTML_Entity(false,'Numeric%20entities')).
+Using CyberChef or a similar tool is straightforward: enter in your HTML string, copy the encoded result, and paste that value into your MFTF test.

-For example, we want to ensure we don't see this HTML: `<h1 class="login-header">`
+For example, we want to ensure that this value is presented as a string and not rendered as a H1 tag: `<h1 class="login-header">`

 After passing `<h1 class="login-header">` through CyberChef we get `&#60;h1 class&#61;&#34;login-header&#34;&#62;` which can be used in a test like: